xmos/lib_audio_dsp/doc/programming_guide/pipeline_design_tutorial.rst

 .. figure:: images/tutorial_pipeline.png
    :width: 100%

    Generated pipeline diagram

 This example shows how to add stages to the thread and configure the pipeline outputs.
-Every stage has an :py:attribute:`o <audio_dsp.design.stages.Stage.o>` attribute.
+Every stage has an :py:attr:`o <audio_dsp.design.stages.Stage.o>` attribute.
 This is a list of stage output instances.
 When creating a stage, all stages will require a list of stage outputs as it's inputs.
 A stages outputs can be sliced and joined with another stages output and passed as an input to a third stage.